 We understand that Covid-19, or Coronavirus, raises concerns around being active, particularly within sport and physical activity environments and facilities.
-However, there has never been a more important time to remain active, for positive mental wellbeing and physical health.
-There are plenty of ways that you can get active around the home, you don't need specialist gym equipment - stairs, chairs and household objects could be used to create your own indoor circuit class!
+There are plenty of ways that you can get active in and around the home, you don't need specialist gym equipment - stairs, chairs and household objects could be used to create your own indoor circuit class!
 We have pulled together some of our home-exercise favourites below.